-Students, employees, or guests are prohibited from possession of any type of firearm or other weapon on the campus unless specifically exempted by state law.
-Offenders are in violation of Arkansas Criminal Code Annotated 5-73-119 through 5-73-122.
+Students, employees, or guests are prohibited from possession of any type of firearm on the campus unless specifically exempted by state law.
+As of September 1, 2017, state law only allows individuals who meet certain criteria and undergo training to obtain an "Enhanced" permit to carry a concealed handgun on campus.